wavebeem/wavebeem.com/astro/src/content/blog/2024/js-proxy-and-private-properties.md

 [Symbol.iterator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/iterator).
-It seems like this feature was added primarily to allow multiple types of APIs to exist on an object, without requiring names to be unique (all `Symbol` values are not equal to each other---like objects---even if they have the same display name).
+It seems like this feature was added primarily to allow multiple types of APIs to exist on an object, without requiring names to be unique (all `Symbol` values are not equal to each other&mdash;like objects&mdash;even if they have the same display name).

 ## Inspired by Lea Verou